tillgrallert/p3a6afa20/notes.md

 ## anonymous authorship

+- the majority of articles were published anonymously
+    + is this mentioned in the literature?
+        * Ayalon 1995
+            - "anonymous": used twice, not with regard to authorship
+            - "unkown": six pages
+            - "authorship": not mentioned
+            - seems to favour "writer" over "author"
 - is it really illegal?
     + I cannot, for the sake of it, find a reference for my claim
 - the signing editor is responsible as if he was the author
 - Publishers issued repeated calls on authors to come forward and provide their identities; e.g. {thamarat 181; lisan 442; lisan 1301; thamarat 573; thamarat 729}.

 ## editors as authors

 - instead of claiming that the common assumption is that editors wrote all anonymous articles themselves, state that this is the obvious first idea.
     + check Czygan 2012 on this issue
         * makes the implicit assumption by stating that it isn't entirely clear if Ḍiyā Bey authored the final 36 issues all by himself (p.120)
-        * main question: establish authorship for the majority of unsigned articles in *Ḥürriyet* in order to understand different Young Ottoman positions regarding the *Ordnung des Staates*
-        * aim: establish a ground truth for Ḍiyā Bey and Nāmiq Kemāl
-            - at least this is the *de facto* aim / result.
-            - she does provide only a very limited discussion of anything beyond her corpus of 18 articles, whose authors are known (authorship being one of the main criteria for inclusion in thois corpus)
-                + ch.
-5.3 (pp.225-252): discusses four(!) articles
-        * methodology:
-            - data base (pp.94--98): for ideas, events, persons
-            - full-text transcriptions of articles: computational frequency counts (really?)
-            - authorship detection (Ch.4, pp.105--135)
-            - style as parameter of authorship (Ch.5.1, pp.135--149)
-            - read the entire paper three times (p.97) in order to establish authorship
-            - *stylistics* vs *stylometry*
-                + style (diagram on p.
-133, i.e brief summary of Ch.
-4)
-                    * quantitative criteria
-                        - orthography
-                        - lexemes
-                        - grammar
-                        - text structure (?)
-                        - text form (Textgestaltung)
-                    * qualitative criteria
-                        - article beginning
-                        - article end
-                        - article structure
-        * corpus:
-            - ground truth: transcription of 18 articles of known authors
-                + problems:
+    + check Ayalon 1995
-                    * very small
-                    * instead of aggregating all articles by a single author and then compute frequency tables, she looks for congruence between articles.
-But articles were most likely too short for significant results (c.f.
-Eder's 5000 word limit below which authorship detection is more of a gamble)
-        * *Ḥürriyet*:
-            + published in London
-            + 100 issues between 1868, 29 June, and 1870, 23 June
-            + how was it printed
-                * Czygan refers to type setters throughout her work but Ḥürriyet could have easily been lithographed.
-The cover page of the journal is provided in facsimile  (p.78)

-- [*al-Zuhūr*](journal_al-zuhur/tei/oclc_1034545644-i_7.TEIP5.xml#div_1.d2e2020) mentions that publication of an issue was delayed because the editor/ director was travelling outside Egypt/Cairo
+        * Salīm Sarkīs authored his journal *al-Mushīr* all by himself, warned readers that during an illness he would not be able to respond to letters ({Ayalon 1995@224})
 - the newspaper *al-Muqtabas* rejected allegations that articles published by pseudonymous authors were indeed authored by the editors.
 Instead, the claim, not all *ʿulamāʾ* and *udabāʾ* in support of progress can speak out.{jarmuq 51@3}
+- Ayalon claims that "the team normally consist[ed] of the owner (*sahib al-imtiyaz*, or licensee) and one or two assistants." ({Ayalon 1995@224-225})

+### editors / publishers being absent from place of publication

+- Ayalon provides examples of journals informing their readers that due to absences of their publishers, they will have to publish double issues ({Ayalon 1995@224})
+    + *al-Hilāl*, 15 May 1900, p.508
+    + *al-Muqtabas*, 6(4) (May 1911), back cover (all three copies I had access to were missing back covers)

+- [*al-Zuhūr*](journal_al-zuhur/tei/oclc_1034545644-i_7.TEIP5.xml#div_1.d2e2020) mentions that publication of an issue was delayed because the editor/ director was travelling outside Egypt/Cairo
 - Muḥammad Kurd ʿAlī is repeatedly absent from Damascus
     + during times of exile, he writes long letters, which are then used to fill the pages of the journal once he returned to Damascus.
     + 1909, 15 October - 1910